GICF-E/Nightmare/README.md

 ***Note: The destruction of interactive objects in the scene does not affect the terrain.**

 ### Special Scenes
 Some specific scenes in FPS-Demo will have certain effects on the player.
 For example, in water, players will be forced to crouch, cannot jump, and will play the sound of moving in water when moving.
 For all scenes entered by the player and at this time the height of the ceiling is less than the standing height of the player, the player will be forced to crouch.
-Even if the user releases `[Control]`, as long as the user does not press `[Control]` after leaving the scene, the player will automatically re-enter the standing state.
+Even if the user releases `[Control]/[Left Shoulder]`, as long as the user does not press `[Control]/[Left Shoulder]` after leaving the scene, the player will automatically re-enter the standing state.